Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

 # Seafoam Winter E-commerce Store

-This website offers visitors the chance to browse and buy knitwear.
+This website offers visitors the chance to browse and buy knitwear made by Belgian/Welsh knitter Stien.
-The seller can showcase her handmade knitwear.
+The seller can showcase her handmade knitwear and offer a wide choice range to the user.
+This website was based on the walk through project 'Boutique Ado' by [Code Institute](https://codeinstitute.net/).

 <img src="media/mockup.jpg" width="500"/><br>